thebopshoobop/iter-range/README.md

 ## Introduction

-This is just one sweet little range library.
+This is just a sweet little range library.
 It implements the same basic API as the [python `range` function](https://docs.python.org/3/library/stdtypes.html?highlight=range#range): `range([start = 0], stop, [step = 1])`.
 Note that in order to include a step parameter, you must specify a start and in order to create a decreasing range, you must specify a negative step.
 The parameters can all be negative, and floating-point numbers work too!
 If you provide paramaters that describe an impossible or empty range, you will recieve an object that iterates 0 times.

 The key differentiator between this library and the other JavaScript range libraries that I have seen is that it does not create and populate arrays (other than `map`).
 Instead, I provide you a factory function that builds iterable `Range` objects.